-The Department will try to assist owners with compliance by updating and publicly sharing a list of potentially covered buildings or a covered buildings list based on known gross floor area.
+The Department will update and publicly share a list of potentially covered buildings, or a covered buildings list based on known gross floor area.
 The list will be found on the Department's BEPS website.

-The Department will try to assist owners with compliance by notifying covered building owners via direct mail, electronically via email, or through a public posting on a web site of their obligation to benchmark.
+The Department will notify building owners via direct mail, electronically via email, or through a public posting on a web site of their obligation to benchmark.